 Inside: A round-up of Hispanic Heritage Month activities and ideas.

-Hispanic Heritage Month, which runs from September 15th – October 15th, is the perfect chance to celebrate the contributions of Hispanic Americans and celebrate Hispanic culture in general.
+Hispanic Heritage Month, which runs from September 15th – October 15th, is the perfect chance to celebrate the contributions of Hispanic Americans and celebrate Latinx culture in general.

 There are a lot of materials out there!
 I’ve been scouring the internet for the best resources and fun ideas, and gathered them here.
 This is a LONG post, so be sure to check the index below if you’re looking for something specific.

 Created by Davis Marret from Cario Middle in Charleston, SC.
 See the template here.